2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 ### Increase bus factor and diversity of people making releases

 Making releases is often a thankless task, but is important to the health of any community.
-It involves co-ordinating testing, writing changelogs, understanding if any special upgrade instructions need to be provided, etc. Institutions can help here, by dedicating time for people in the team to perform this task on a regular cadence.
+It involves coordinating testing, writing changelogs, understanding if any special upgrade instructions need to be provided, etc. Institutions can help here, by dedicating time for people in the team to perform this task on a regular cadence.
 To advance the 'multi-stakeholder' and 'high bus factor' aspects of our goal, we will also make every attempt to have many different people do releases, both via mentorship and sponsorship.
 This will get integrated into our regular workstreams.

 #### KPIs